NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 Reporting Measures
 ------------------

-Scroll down to the bottom on the measures selection tab, and you will see the **Reporting Measures** section.
+Scroll down to the bottom on the Measures Selection tab, and you will see the **Reporting Measures** section.
 This section is where you can request timeseries data and utility bills for the analysis.
 In general, reporting measures process data after the simulation has finished and produced results.
 As a note, make sure that the **Timeseries CSV Export** and **Utility Bill Calculations** measures are placed before the **Server Directory Cleanup** measure.

 .. _building-characteristics-report: